Yakitrak/obsidian-cli-docs/index.md

       # Opens with search query in other-vault
       $ obs create stars --vault other-vault
       ```
-      Search for anything in Obsidian
+      Search for any text, it will open the vault with the search query.
     url: "/docs/commands/search-notes"
     btn_label: "More Information"
     btn_class: "btn--small"
   - title: "Delete Note"
     excerpt: |+
       ```zsh
-      # abc
+      # Deletes the note in default vault
-      $ obs move
+      $ obs delete abc
-      # abc
+      # Deletes the note in other-vault
-      $ obs move
+      $ obs default abc --vault other-vault
       ```
-      Moves the notes within the vault and updates links wherever notes was linked.
+      Deleting the note is as easy as creating it.
     url: "/docs/commands/delete-note"
     btn_label: "More Information"
     btn_class: "btn--small"